 We seem to have forgotten that for most of our history the human race has had to sort its problems out without the current systems and mental health apparatus.
+Though this is a new way of saying it, DIY mental health is not a new idea.
 The history of the mental health business is a fascinating one (see Ellenberger, below, if you want to know more), and it has made great strides in understanding and treating mental illness, but not all psychological distress is ‘mental illness’.

 There is a whole range of things that disturb people and interfere with their quality of life, productivity, wellbeing, happiness, or whatever.
 Sometimes these are caused by challenging or tragic life events, sometimes they are of a more existential or spiritual nature.
 We are temporarily knocked back in some way.
 Perhaps we become depressed or anxious, perhaps it is something less tangible like a pervasive sense of worry or the feeling that something is missing.
 These are just examples, there are many aspects to this.